 move_chunk function acts like a combination of the

-Unlike these PostgreSQL commands, however, the
+these PostgreSQL commands, however, the

-move_chunk function employs
+move_chunk function uses lower lock

-of the process.
+process.
 This comes at a cost of slightly higher disk usage during the

-|REGCLASS||Name of chunk to be moved.|
+|REGCLASS||Name of chunk to be moved|

-|TEXT||Target tablespace for index associated with the chunk you are moving.|
+|NAME||Target tablespace for index associated with the chunk you are moving|

-|REGCLASS||The name of the index (on either the hypertable or chunk) to order by.|
+|REGCLASS||The name of the index (on either the hypertable or chunk) to order by|

-|BOOLEAN||Setting to true will display messages about the progress of the move_chunk command.
+|BOOLEAN||Setting to true displays messages about the progress of the move_chunk command.
 Defaults to false.|

 Found an issue on this page?Report an issue!